gcperk/skmoose/README.md

 Habitat/Block Area (prop_habit_block_km2).

 Values can be based on specific numeric thresholds, with default values of low (0 - 0.4), medium (0.41 - 0.7) and high (\>0.71).

 Alternatively the values can be calculated based on quartiles of the distribution, in which cutoff values are selected based on the distribution of all values in the blocks.

+## Calculate Blocks with high burn severity.

+For blocks with greater than 0.5 proportion of block area burnt (prop_fireint_block_km2), a classifcation of “Burnt” is assigned to these block.
+This is irrespective of any area of habitat or or inhabitable within the block.
+The threshold if set at **0.5 ** however this can be adjusted as a parameter within the function.

 These steps also produce a table, and an optional spatial file for review and adjustment.